Cal State Fullerton Titans baseball: Dave Serrano era

 After losing another great coach to a school that offered a better financial situation, Fullerton was back in the same position it was 11 years earlier.
 A program that was only 3 years removed from its fourth national title was once again in search of a new head coach.
 Once again Fullerton went after another former player.
 In early September 2007, Dave Serrano became just the fourth head coach of the Cal St. Fullerton Titans baseball program.
 Serrano also played under Augie Garrido during his first tenure as Titans coach, and then followed a similar path as Horton.
 He began his coaching career at Cerritos College as an assistant, and after a short stint at Tennessee as an assistant George Horton hired him at Fullerton.
 Serrano became Horton's top assistant and remained in that position until 2004.
 In 2004, he left Fullerton to become head coach at UC Irvine.
 After four seasons with the Anteaters, Serrano departed to return to Fullerton.
 Serrano had just led the Anteaters to their first ever College World Series.

 In his first year as head coach, Serrano posted a 37–19 mark during the regular season.
 That mark was good enough to earn the Titans the No. 5 national seed in the 2008 NCAA Division I baseball tournament.
 After winning the Fullerton regional, the Titans hosted Stanford during the Super Regional round of play.
-The Cardinals won the first game by a single run, and went on to eliminate the Titans the following day.
+The Cardinal won the first game by a single run, and went on to eliminate the Titans the following day.
 Overall Serrano posted a 41–22 mark during his first year as head coach of the Titans.

 Serrano's improved on the 2008 season success during the 2009 campaign.
 Although they finished second in the Big West in 2009, the Titans still finished the regular season with a mark of 42–14.
 That record was good enough to earn the Titans the No. 2 national seed during the 2009 NCAA Division I baseball tournament.
 The Titans breezed through the Fullerton regional, winning it in 3 games by scores of 18–2, 7–4, and 16–3.
-Louisville traveled to Fullerton during the super regional round, and once again Fullerton had no problem with the Cardinals.
+Louisville traveled to Fullerton during the super regional round, and once again Fullerton had no problem with the Cardinal.
 Fullerton eliminated Louisville in two games with scores of 12–0 and 11–2.
 Serrano earned his first trip to the College World Series as Titans head coach, and his second overall as a head coach.
 The Titans failed to meet expectation in Omaha though.
 They were quickly eliminated losing their first two games.
 They lost their opening round game to Arkansas 10–6, and lost in an elimination game to Virginia 7–5.
 The Titans completed the 2009 season with a 47–16 overall record.